What Does a DOT Physical Consist of?This is a basic guide on how to study for a CDL pre-trip inspection test

 There are certain situations where more items or documents may need to come with you to the examination.
 Examples include:

 - Drivers with heart conditions.
 Bring as much documentation as you have.
-At minimum, they require a cardiologist’s letter.
+At a minimum, they require a cardiologist’s letter.
 This should include a “safe to work” recommendation, health history, and a list of medications.

 - Drivers with diabetes.
 Bring the most recent lab results showing blood sugar logs and Hemoglobin A1C (HgAIC).